Last updated on April 16, 2026

 Slow lands see light play in Pioneer depending on the deck style.
 You’ll see the first example of the expanding card pool limiting the effectiveness of slow lands in Pioneer.
 While they fix well, especially for 2-color control decks like Azorius () Control, these lands cost a lot of tempo against early aggressive or combo decks.

-Slow lands won’t see any play in these formats.
+Slow lands won’t see any play in these formats except for very infrequent builds that are more controlling.

-I fully expect slow lands to become Cube and EDH staples forever.
+I fully expect slow lands to be Cube and EDH staples forever.
 Quality dual lands always allow for interesting decks in these formats, and the opportunity cost for running these lands is outweighed by using stronger spells.
-I’d happily run these in most Cubes with high-powered Cubes potentially cutting them for more powerful options.
+I’d happily run these in most high-powered Cubes potentially cutting them for more powerful options.

 Mana Base Construction